Pope, closing synod, calls for more open-hearted Church

 The pope's tough speech on Saturday night was the latest in a series of his admonitions to his bishops to be more flexible and merciful without changing basic doctrine.

-In it, he appeared to criticize the ultra-conservatives who nearly derailed some of the synod's openings.
+In it, he appeared to criticise the ultra-conservatives who nearly derailed some of the synod's openings.

 He said the synod had "laid bare the closed hearts which frequently hide even behind the Church's teachings or good intentions, in order to sit in the chair of Moses and judge, sometimes with superiority and superficiality, difficult cases and wounded families".